Gateway Program (Northeast Corridor): Sawtooth Bridges-Kearny Meadows

 At the Sawtooth Bridges at 40°44′38″N 74°7′30″W east of the former Manhattan Transfer, the rights-of-way of Amtrak, and PATH, and several NJT lines converge and run parallel to each other.
 While there is no junction with PATH, NJT trains can switch tracks, depending on their terminal of origination or destination, enabling Midtown Direct trains on the Morris and Essex Lines to join or depart the Northeast Corridor.
 The single track limited-use Waterfront Connection connects some lines using diesel trains on Hoboken Terminal trips with the NEC to the west.
 Plans call for replacement of the bridges and expansion from two to four tracks, requiring the construction of bridges in the Kearny Meadows at Newark Turnpike and Belleville Turnpike.

 Portal Bridge

+The Portal Bridge Replacement will replace the existing Portal Bridge, built in 1910, with the Portal North Bridge.
+A proposed Portal South Bridge project is not funded as of 2025.